Raj-util/simple-ssh-client/README.md

 # Simple SSH client for Java

 This library is minimal by design, with minimal dependencies.
+Client features:

+ * Thread-safe (reusable)
+ * Configurable (e.g. session timeout)
-Thread-safe.
-Only public key authentication is supported.
+ * Only public key authentication is supported
+ * Pseudo-terminal (pty) allocation (for sudo)
+ * Stdin may be passed in to commands

 For more advanced SSH usage, I recommend [Ansible](https://github.com/ansible/ansible).
 You can use this Java library to invoke Ansible remotely, and have Ansible (playbooks) do the real work.